 - co-opted members.

-Co-opted members sit on the Faculty Board pursuant to Faculty Board appointment.
+Co-opted members sit on the Faculty Council pursuant to Faculty Council appointment.
 The term for co-opted members continues until the close of the next Faculty Member Meeting.
 The number of co-opted members must not exceed one third the total Faculty, or one half, for RACGP Aboriginal and Torres Strait Islander Health.
-Co-opted Faculty Board members have the same rights and privileges as other Faculty Board members.
+Co-opted Faculty Council members have the same rights and privileges as other Faculty Council members.

-Each Faculty Board must elect its office bearers from among its members.
+Each Faculty Council must elect its office bearers from among its eligible members.
 Predominant among these are the Chair, Deputy Chair and Provost positions.

-The Faculty Chair is elected at the first Faculty Board meeting following the Faculty Member Meeting in which the former Chair retired (ordinarily no later than one month prior to the RACGP Annual General Meeting), or whenever the Board does not otherwise have a Chair.
+The Faculty Chair is elected at the first Faculty Council meeting following the Faculty Member Meeting in which the former Chair retired (which must be held no later than one month prior to the RACGP Annual General Meeting), or whenever the Council does not otherwise have a Chair.
 Chairs ordinarily hold office until the close of the second RACGP Annual General Meeting following their election.
-Chairs automatically become an RACGP Councillor (RACGP director).
+By virtue of their election, Chairs automatically become a Director on the RACGP’s Board.

-Faculty Deputy Chairs are elected at the first Faculty Board meeting following the Faculty Member Meeting.
-One or more may be elected.
+Faculty Deputy Chairs are elected at the first Faculty Council meeting following the Faculty Member Meeting.
+One or more Deputy Chairs may be elected.
 Deputy Chairs hold office on and from their election until the conclusion of the next Faculty Member Meeting.

-The Faculty Provost is appointed at the first Faculty Board meeting following the Faculty Member Meeting in which the former Provost retired (ordinarily no later than one month prior to the RACGP Annual General Meeting), or whenever the Faculty does not otherwise have a Provost.
+The Faculty Provost is appointed at the first Faculty Council meeting following the Faculty Member Meeting in which the former Provost retired (no later than one month prior to the RACGP Annual General Meeting), or whenever the Faculty does not otherwise have a Provost.
 Provost appointments occur in the alternate year to the ordinary election for their Faculty Chair.

 For further information or queries, please contact your Faculty.